 Keep Creating New Names

 On a general note, make sure you always carry around a notepad or other note-taking mechanism.
-Then, every time you stumble upon an interesting name, or an interesting word that has the potential of being a name, write it down.
+Then, every time you stumble upon an interesting name, or a mesmerizing word that has the potential of being a name, write it down.
 Keep an ongoing name database and try to organize it a bit.
 Maybe keep separate sheets for long names, short names, male names, female names, fantasy names, sci/fi names, and so on.
-When you have some downtime (do you ever?) spend some time on name generating sites and grab a few for your database.
+When you have some downtime (do you ever?), spend some time on name-generating sites and grab a few for your database.
 It will be handy later on when you don’t have time to spare.
 I make a point to generate three to five new names per week.

-Also, remember that once you locate a cool name, you can always use that name as root and extrapolate other names.
-Usually, you do that by altering the beginning or the ending, like Harlin, Marlin, Karlin, Sarlin, Harlick, Marlick, and so on.
-Every time I work on a new novel outline, I make a point to create twice as many names as I need and just save them in my arsenal for future stories.
+Remember that once you locate a cool name, you can always use that name as a root and extrapolate other names.
+Usually, you do that by altering the beginning or the ending, like Harlin, Marlin, Karlin, Sarlin, Harlick, Marlick, etc. Whenever I work on a new novel outline, I make a point to create twice as many names as I need and save them in my arsenal for future stories.

-The more names you have, the better you will juggle your creativity when looking to use them in your world.
+The more names you have, the better you will juggle your creativity when using them in your world.

 Now, before you go, I have…